MaxKri7464/PAID-QB-Armyjob/README.md

 # PAID-QB-Armyjob
-Army job is only for qbcore
+Army job is only for qbcoee